Rheumatoid arthritis (RA) is an autoimmune disease that mainly attacks the synovial tissues within the joints.

 The cause of RA is unknown, but a number of risk factors could contribute, such as:

 - lifestyle-related (for example, smoking)

-Women are about two-and-a-half times more likely to get RA than men are.
+Women are about two to three times more likely to get RA than men.
 Hormones in both genders may play a role in either preventing or triggering it.

 RA increases the risk of heart disease or stroke, because it can attack the pericardium (lining of the heart), and cause inflammation throughout the body.
 According to a 2010 Swedish study, risk of heart attack is 60 percent higher one year after being diagnosed with RA than it is without the disease.

 The damage RA can do isn’t limited to the joints.
 The disease also can affect your:

 - vascular system